Claude Opus 4.6 vs Gemini 3.1 Pro

 Is Claude Opus 4.6 or Gemini 3.1 Pro better for coding?

 Public SWE-Bench figures are not available for Gemini 3.1 Pro, so the honest test is your own repository — run an identical real bug through both.
-By design, Claude Opus 4.6 leans toward agentic coding and debugging in large codebases while Gemini 3.1 Pro leans toward largest mainstream production context (2m), and that positioning usually predicts which feels better on your codebase.
+By design, Claude Opus 4.6 leans toward agentic coding and debugging in large codebases while Gemini 3.1 Pro leans toward full multimodal input — text, image, audio and video in one 1m-token window, and that positioning usually predicts which feels better on your codebase.

 Which is cheaper, Claude Opus 4.6 or Gemini 3.1 Pro?